-Human-elephant conflict (HEC) is on the rise as the space in the Mara diminishes.
+Human-elephant conflict (HEC) occurs when people and wildlife compete for space and resources.
+HEC is on the rise as the space in the Mara diminishes and the population continues to increase.
 In the Kenya portion of the ecosystem (the Maasai Mara and surrounding areas), people and wildlife peacefully co-existed for years when space for both did not overlap.
 Up until the 1950s, the ecosystem had a very small human population living in the area, but as the human population has grown, the rangeland demand for livestock and farming has increased, pushing wild animals into smaller areas.
 In 2015, it was reported that the human population around the Maasai Mara was growing at 10.5% per annum, more than three times the national rate of 2.5% (Courtney et al.).
-This is resulting in the subdivision of land has across much of the Mara landscape, resulting in continued rapid human population growth, through natality as well as immigration.

-In response to this increase, MEP has developed the HEC Toolkit that includes MEP’s best practices for mitigating human-elephant conflict.
-The Karen Blixen Camp Ree Park Safari helicopter has enabled MEP to increase our rapid response time and quickly and effectively mitigate a human-elephant conflict situation.
-Additionally, unmanned aerial vehicles that rangers can deploy are cheap and easy to use as are chili fences that deter elephants from farms.
-Finally, community engagement and education is essential to everyone coexisting harmoniously together in the Mara.
+In response to an increase in human-elephant conflict, MEP has developed a toolkit of best practices for mitigating human-elephant conflict.
+The Karen Blixen Camp Trust helicopter has enabled MEP to increase our rapid response time and quickly and effectively mitigate human-elephant conflict situations.
+Additionally, MEP rangers deploy flash bangs, bright lights and vehicles to move elephants out of farms and into safety and flashing light fences are used to deter elephants from entering farms and to alert MEP rangers and communities to an elephants nearby presence.
+Finally, community engagement and education is essential to everyone co-existing harmoniously in the Mara.